unixwzrd/unixwzrd.github.io/html/projects/LogGPT/_posts/2026-09-13-loggpt-1-2-1-export-progress-and-cancellation.md

 [Get LogGPT from the Mac App Store](https://apps.apple.com/us/app/loggpt/id6743342693?mt=12)

-You do not need to wait for the review to finish before getting LogGPT.
-The current release remains available from the same listing, and the App Store will offer the 1.2.1 update after Apple approves it.
+Available on the App Store now.
 Existing owners receive the update at no additional charge, and LogGPT supports Family Sharing.

+Your chats, no tracking, no collection, total privacy.

 ## Know What the Conversation Contains